-The firm enters into transactions with Group Inc. and affiliates in the normal course of business as part of market making and general operations.

-Amounts payable to, and receivable from, such affiliates are reflected in the statement of financial condition as of December 31, 2013, as set forth below:
+The firm enters into transactions with Group Inc. and affiliates in the normal course of business.
+Amounts payable to, and receivable from, such affiliates are reflected in the statement of financial condition as of June 2014, as set forth below:

-As of

-in thousands December 2013
+\$ in thousands As of June 2014

 Assets

 Collateralized agreements:

-Securities borrowed \$ 7,206,120

-Securities purchased under agreements to resell, at fair value 869,157
+Securities purchased under agreements to resell, at fair value \$ 733,206

+Securities borrowed 9,617,535

+Receivables from:

-Receivables from brokers, dealers and clearing organizations 316,709
+Brokers, dealers and clearing organizations 389,067

-Receivables from customers and counterparties 38
+Customers and counterparties 71

 Liabilities

-Unsecured short-term borrowings \$ 145,512
+Unsecured short-term borrowings \$ 182,801

 Collateralized agreements:

-Securities loaned 14,251,115

-Securities sold under agreements to repurchase, at fair value 581,092
+Securities sold under agreements to repurchase, at fair value 324,613

+Securities loaned 5,610,564

+Payables to:

-Payables to brokers, dealers and clearing organizations 279,599
+Brokers, dealers and clearing organizations 339,997

-Payables to customers and counterparties 61,015
+Customers and counterparties 3,613

 Subordinated borrowings 1,300,000